-Located in the Uptown community (two blocks east of Sheridan Road, two blocks south of Wilson Avenue, and just west of Lake Shore drive), Clarendon Park sits on over eight acres of land.
+Located in the Uptown community (two blocks east of Sheridan Road, two blocks south of Wilson Avenue, and just west of Lake Shore drive), Clarendon Community Center Park sits on over eight acres of land.
 The fieldhouse contains a fitness center, a gymnasium, and several clubrooms available for rental.
 Outside features two junior baseball and two softball fields, a two-hoop basketball court, new dog-friendly area and a playground with an interactive water play area.

-Clarendon Park offers a variety of recreation opportunities, particularly for older children and adults.
+The park staff offers a variety of recreation opportunities, particularly for older children and adults.
 However, Tot Spot is available for toddlers.
 Youth can enjoy basketball, cheerleading, drop-in, Junior Bears football, karate, seasonal sports—and the popular six-week, summer day camp.
 Programs for teens include basketball, drop-in, seasonal sports—and Teen Leadership Club during the summer.
 Adults can partake in basketball, dodgeball, the fitness center, soccer, and volleyball.
 Kuumba Lynx is the Arts Partner In Residence, which provides the following programming at the park: Poetry, Graffiti Art, Hip Hop, and skateboarding.
 Special events at Clarendon Park include an annual Easter Egg Hunt plus an outdoor Movie in the Park.

 Swimming programs are available at the nearby Uplift High School.